EnquanYang2022/3CAD/README.md

 - Explore new model architectures to enhance the performance of 3CAD across multiple task formats.

 ## 📜 News
+- **[2025-04-22]** We have updated the dataset by replacing Pinyin labels with English annotations for defect categories.
 - **[2025-01-06]** The dataset and code will be updated soon.

 ## 👀 Overview